mvayngrib/fiction/stories/excuse me, whose toes am I sucking.md

 "What is it?"
 Why does she look like she and Maury are about to tell me it's not my baby?

 "Before we do this, I want to make sure that there are no secrets between us."
 Uh oh.
-She's said yes (she said yes!), but I'm not sure that'll stand after she Jack Bauer's the lurid details of my past sex life out of me, which is what these things are always about.
+She's said yes (she said yes!), but I'm not sure that'll stand after she Jack Bauers the lurid details of my past sex life out of me, which is what these things are always about.
 How dare a man be born in a buffet and try more than one dish?

 "Is this about my..."
 I start, not knowing how the sentence is going to end.